How Does Log4Net Compare To Loupe

 What is Loupe?

 Loupe (originally known as Gibraltar) was created by Gibraltar Software to fulfill some of the shortcomings of Log4Net and similar local logging frameworks on the market.
-It comes in three parts: A free agent which is bundled with your app, a free desktop viewing tool (for analysis and basic viewing of local log files) and a web platform which collects, organises and categorises potential issues to make them easier to search across and digest.
+It comes in three parts: A free agent which is bundled with your app, a free desktop viewing tool (for analysis and basic viewing of local log files) and a web platform that collects, organizes and categorizes potential issues to make them easier to search across and digest.

 So which should I choose?

-It honestly depends on what stage you’re project is at.
+It depends on the stage of your project.
 If you’re just getting started on something and need to view an enormous log file locally, free tools like Log4Net and Loupe will get you there.
 However, we believe that Log4Net, and logging restricted to local machines in general is never going to cut it in a production environment (which is where logging really counts).
 Once software is out in the wild, you can’t afford not to know the issues your users might potentially be experiencing.

 What if I’m already using Log4Net?

 The great news is that Loupe can extend Log4Net to capture all of the log data you’re already recording.
-Most customers chose to phase out Log4Net in favor of using Loupe’s native API over time except for cases where Log4Net-specific features are particularly valuable.
-Whether you use Log4Net and Loupe together over the long term or just as a means of migrating to Loupe you’re in good hands.
+If you are sticking to Log4Net as your logging framework, you can use Loupe as a way to to read, search, and analyze those logs.
+Most of our users chose to phase out Log4Net in favor of using Loupe’s native API over time except for cases where Log4Net-specific features are particularly valuable.
+Whether you use Log4Net and Loupe together over the long term or just as a means of migrating to Loupe, you’re in good hands.

 Integration is easy